-LAS Perspective 7A (mathematical): Introduction to Statistics I
+General Education – Mathematical Perspective A: Introduction to Statistics I

 This course introduces statistical methods of extracting meaning from data, and basic inferential statistics.
 Topics covered include data and data integrity, exploratory data analysis, data visualization, numeric summary measures, the normal distribution, sampling distributions, confidence intervals, and hypothesis testing.
 The emphasis of the course is on statistical thinking rather than computation.
 Statistical software is used.
 (Prerequisite: MATH-101 or MATH-111 or NMTH-260 or NMTH-272 or NMTH-275 or a math placement exam score of at least 35.)
 Lecture 3 (Fall, Spring, Summer).

-General Education – First Year Writing
+General Education – First Year Writing (WI)

 Principles of Marketing

 An introduction to the field of marketing, stressing its role in the organization and society.
 Emphasis is on determining customer needs and wants and how the marketer can satisfy those needs through the controllable marketing variables of product, price, promotion and distribution.
 (This class is restricted to undergraduate students with at least 2nd year standing.)
 Lecture 3 (Fall, Spring, Summer).

 As an introductory course in managing and leading organizations, this course provides an overview of human behavior in organizations at the individual, group, and organizational level with an emphasis on enhancing organizational effectiveness.
 Topics include: individual differences, work teams, motivation, communication, leadership, conflict resolution, organizational culture, and organizational change.
 (This class is restricted to undergraduate students with at least 2nd year standing.)
 Lecture 3 (Fall, Spring, Summer).

 Careers in Business

 This course consists of a series of workshops designed to introduce business students to the skills needed to be successful in job and coop searches and applications to graduate schools.
 Students will establish their career goals, create material (e.g., resume, cover letter), and acquire skills needed to achieve these goals.
 (AL2,3,4-DegS) Lecture 8 (Fall, Spring).

-LAS Perspective 1 (ethical): Business Ethics and Corporate Social Responsibility
+General Education – Ethical Perspective: Business Ethics and Corporate Social Responsibility

 This course applies concepts of ethics to business at the macro level and at the micro level.
 At the macro level the course examines competing business ideologies exploring the ethical concerns of capitalism as well as the role of business in society.
 At the micro level the course examines the role of the manager in establishing an ethical climate with an emphasis on the development of ethical leadership in business organizations.
 The following topics are typically discussed: the stakeholder theory of the firm, corporate governance, marketing and advertising ethics, the rights and responsibilities of employees, product safety, ethical reasoning, business's responsibility to the environment, moving from a culture of compliance to a culture of integrity, and ethical leadership.
 (This class is restricted to undergraduate students with at least 2nd year standing.)
 Lecture 3 (Fall, Spring).

 General Education – Immersion 1, 2